-1.1 The domestic dimension
+2.1 The Domestic Dimension

-Table 1 provides a condensed summary of key characteristics of the Chinese financial system such as its market structure and legal and institutional framework.
-It remains dominated by a large banking system of mostly state-owned institutions.
-As of end 2007, bank loans accounted for roughly three quarters of all sources of finance, followed by government bonds (10 percent), corporate bonds (8) percent, and equity (7) percent.
-With a domestic credit to GDP ratio exceeding 120 percent at end 2007, China's banking system is one of the largest in the world, following decades of relatively steady and rapid growth (Figure 1).
+Table 1 provides a condensed summary of the key characteristics of the Chinese financial system, such as its market structure and legal and institutional framework.
+The system remains dominated by a large banking system mostly consisting of state-owned institutions.
+As of end 2007, bank loans accounted for roughly three quarters of all sources of finance, followed by government bonds (10 percent), corporate bonds (8 percent) and equity (7 percent).
+With a domestic credit-to-GDP ratio exceeding 120 percent at end 2007, China's banking system is one of the largest in the world, following decades of relatively steady and rapid growth (Figure 1).